WHAT IS FOREX TRADING?

 Who Exchange Currency between each other at a decided price.

-It is the means by which individuals, small and large companies, commercial and central banks convert one currency into another.
+It is how individuals, small and large companies, commercial and central banks convert one currency into another.

-if you have ever travelled another country, then it is likely you have made a forex transaction.
+if you have ever traveled to another country, then it is likely you have made a forex transaction.

-While a lot of foreign exchange is done for practical purposes, the broad majority of currency conversion is accepted with the aim of earning a profit.
+While the broad majority of currency conversion is accepted to earn a profit.

 The amount of currency converted every day can make price movements of some currencies especially volatile.